icml2026-anon/HMSPAR/README.md

 # HMSPAR: Homologous Multimodal Fusion with Parallel Sparsity–Dynamics Awareness for Sparse Sequence Classiffcation

-A comprehensive multi-modal machine learning framework for time series classification and prediction tasks in retail and e-commerce domains.A comprehensive multi-modal machine learning framework for time series classification and prediction tasks in retail and e-commerce domains.
+A comprehensive multi-modal machine learning framework for time series classification and prediction tasks in retail and e-commerce domains.A comprehensive multi-modal machine learning framework for time series classification and prediction tasks in retail and e-commerce domains.A comprehensive multi-modal machine learning framework for time series classification and prediction tasks in retail and e-commerce domains.A comprehensive multi-modal machine learning framework for time series classification and prediction tasks in retail and e-commerce domains.

 ## Table of Contents